Moving to Australia

 Domestic flights are an affordable way of covering large distances in Australia.
 Last minute internal flights can be snapped up for as little as $50.
 Long-haul buses journeys tend to be more expensive and take considerably more time.

 Local and regional buses are cheap and easy to use.
 They share similar fare prices with the likes of European cities and savings can often be made by purchasing a travelcard or season ticket.
 Melbourne has a suburban metro system and passengers can use a myki card to use the service – very similar to a London Underground Metro card.
 They just needed to be topped up when you travel.
-A myki card costs $6 (£3.56) and can be topped up with any amount you wish.
+A myki card costs $6 (£3.16) and can be topped up with any amount you wish.

 Renting in Australia

 Securing a rental property in popular cities such as Sydney and Melbourne can be somewhat stressful as the market moves very quickly.
-Securing a home you like with a deposit is key if you are 100% sure you have found the right home.
+Securing a home you like with a deposit is key if you are 100% sure you have found the right place.
 Understandably, properties in Australian cities are much more expensive than those which are more suburban or rural.

 Buying a House in Australia